 This recognition of youth capacity building has promoted year-round engagement opportunities for youth to create and co-design presentations; most recently self-care and youth volunteering workshops.
 REACH will continue to provide support for these workshops through coordination of space, presenters, and youth leadership development.

-- Build capacity for positive Canadian integration.
+- To build capacity for positive Canadian integration.

-- Youth gain cross cultural friendships.
+- To build cross cultural friendships.

-Increased youth leadership and mentorship capacity.
+Increase youth leadership and mentorship capacity.

-Increased opportunities for youth to volunteer.
+Increase opportunities for youth to volunteer.